The Impact Garden

 • for strategy development and goal-setting.

-Download our Impact Garden handout below to learn more about these applications and how to put them into practice within your own work context.
+Download our Impact Garden handout or join the Impact Garden online course to learn more about these applications and how to put them into practice within your own work context.

 Or watch the video for further insights and guidance in applying the model.